aehlke/tag-it/README.markdown

     <script src="https://ajax.googleapis.com/ajax/libs/jqueryui/1.8.12/jquery-ui.min.js" type="text/javascript" charset="utf-8"></script>
     <script src="js/tag-it.js" type="text/javascript" charset="utf-8"></script>

 If you're using a custom jQuery UI build, it must contain the Core, Widget, Position, and Autocomplete components.
-The Effects Core with "Blind" Effect components are optional, but used if available.
+The Effects Core with "Blind" and "Highlight" Effect components are optional, but used if available.

 The plugin requires a jQuery UI theme to be present, as well as its own included base CSS file ([jquery.tagit.css](http://github.com/aehlke/tag-it/raw/master/css/jquery.tagit.css)).
 Here we use the Flick theme as an example: